 The Monte San Martino Trust is a registered charity operated by MSM Trust Ltd, number 1113897, a company limited by guarantee.
+It was founded in 1989 by J. Keith Killby, a former prisoner of war in Italy.
 Based in London, it has a representative in Monte San Martino in the Marche, Antonio Millozzi, MBE, who co-ordinates activities in Italy and handles applications for study bursaries.
 The Trust’s students’ organiser in the UK, responsible for the welfare of the Italians awarded one-month bursaries to study at languages schools in Oxford and London, is Edward Gretton.

 The Trust’s officials are:

 Sir Nicholas Young (Chairman and Trustee)

 Former Chief Executive of British Red Cross and knighted for services to cancer care.
 Nick is the son of Fontanellato escaper Major Leslie Young, who got through Allied Lines near Anzio.
 He was awarded the Italian honour of Cavaliere Ufficiale in 2016.

 With an Italian father, he was brought up in Italy and the UK.
 He is a frequent visitor to Italy from his home in Wiltshire.
 He has retired after a career in business, specialising in the acquisition and development of residential buildings.